huaminghuangtw/Evergreen-Notes/Permanent-Notes/escape-competition-through-authenticity.md

 > _“The eyes of others our prisons; their thoughts our cages.” — Virginia Woolf_

-> _“If you want to be successful in life, simply watch what most people would do in a given situation, and then [do the total opposite](https://www.youtube.com/watch?v=1Y_6fZGSOQI)—nine times out of ten, you'll receive greater rewards.” — Earl Nightingale_
+> _“If you want to be successful in life, simply watch what most people would do in a given situation, and then [do the total opposite](https://www.youtube.com/watch?v=1Y_6fZGSOQI)—nine times out of ten, you’ll receive greater rewards.” — Earl Nightingale_

 > _“The world wants you to be typical – in a thousand ways, it pulls at you.
-Don't let it happen.
-You have to pay a price for your distinctiveness, and it's worth it.” — Jeff Bezos_
+Don’t let it happen.
+You have to pay a price for your distinctiveness, and it’s worth it.” — Jeff Bezos_

 > _[“Don't try to emulate.
 It's a fool's errand.
 Instead, each person is uniquely qualified at something.
 They have some specific knowledge, capability, and desire nobody else in the world does, purely from the combinatorics of human DNA and development.” — Naval Ravikant](https://nav.al/competition-authenticity)_